meilisearch/documentation/reference/api/settings.md

 ## Typo tolerance

 Typo tolerance helps users find relevant results even when their search queries contain spelling mistakes or typos.
-It also allows you to set the minimum word size for typos and disable it for specific words or attributes.
+This setting allows you to configure the minimum word size for typos and disable typo tolerance for specific words or attributes.

 To learn more about typo tolerance, refer to our [dedicated guide](/learn/configuration/typo_tolerance.md).